 How to Enable or Disable Windows 11’s Mica Effect in Edge and Chrome?

 Windows 11 brings a fresh visual experience with its Mica effect, which adds a touch of elegance to your browsing experience in Microsoft Edge and Google Chrome.
 The Mica effect creates a translucent, frosted glass-like appearance in the title bar, giving your browser a visually appealing look.
-In this user-friendly guide, we will walk you through the steps to enable or disable the Mica effect in both Edge and Chrome browsers.
+If you prefer to customize the Windows interface further, you can also learn how to make Windows 11 look like Windows 10 for a more classic appearance.

 How to Enable the Mica Effect in Microsoft Edge?